strangedevice/TANGIBLE-PROJECT/README.md

 ```
 [^4]

+This demonstrates that the shaft of the servo cna turn a full 0° to 180°

 This is a basic servo knob circuit using a potentiometer:

 ![SERVO POTENTIOMETER PHYSICAL DIAGRAM](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/Servo%20and%20Potentiometer.jpg)

-This is a basic servo knob schematic diagram using a potentiometer:
+Schematics:

 ![SERVO POTENTIOMETER SCHEMATICS](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/SERVO_KNOB_SCHEMATICS.png)

-There are also different analog inputs to control a servo using a potentinmeter and a light dependent resistor.
+There are also different analog inputs to control a servo using a potentinmeter and a light dependent resistor this demonstrates the servo moving by using a potentiometer.

-This is a link to the Servo Potentiometer Video: [Servo Potentiometer Video](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/Servo%20and%20Potentiometer%20Knob.mp4)
+This is a link to the [SERVO KNOB USING A POTENTIOMETER VIDEO](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/Servo%20and%20Potentiometer%20Knob.mp4)

 This was the code used for the servo knob program:
 ```